 This course builds on students' prior exposure to developmental psychology and clinical and abnormal psychology and provides a survey of: (1) Theories and models of normal and abnormal development in childhood and adolescence; (2) Research methods for examining the prevalence, etiology, presentation, and treatment of psychological disorders in youth and across development; (3) Techniques for assessing, diagnosing, and treating behavioral and emotional disorders in youth; (4) Specific disorders that affect children and adolescents (including mood disorders, anxiety disorders, behavior disorders, autism, mental retardation).
-Prereq: PSYC 203 and PSYC 277; STAFF
+In addition to class work, students will have an externship placement.
+Prereg: PSYC 203 and PSYC 277: STAFF